-Tess Posner, Director of TechHire
+Tess Posner, managing Director, TechHire

 Tess has spent her career on initiatives that increase equity and economic opportunity in the education system and economy.
 She is passionate about working towards a future where all people have the chance to access education, find dignified work and reach their full potential.
 Prior to joining Opportunity@Work, Tess was Managing Director of Samaschool, a social enterprise part of the SamaGroup that equips low-income people to find work in the digital economy.
 Samaschool’s job training bootcamps provide trainees with in-demand skills, resources, and the support they need to be successful in the new economy and their careers.
 Tess grew the program from a pilot in San Francisco in 2013 to international adoption, now with a global online platform and eleven diverse locations from New York City to rural Arkansas and in East Africa.
 As Managing Director, Tess led all Samaschool departments, fundraising, strategy, and expansion efforts, including the development and launch of an online training platform, now serving students in 70 countries.
 Samaschool’s approach to giving low-income populations 21st century skills to tap into the digital economy led it to be named one of the “13 most innovative schools in the world” by Business Insider, featured in TechCrunch, FastCompany and receive funding from organizations such as the Tipping Point Community, JPMorgan Chase, the California Endowment and the Robin Hood Foundation.